 This understanding has finally put to bed the age-old debate regarding nature vs. nurture—in other words, whether who we are is determined by our genetic makeup or by our life experiences.
 Epigenetics makes it clear that they work in tandem to impact both physical and mental health.

-Newport Academy Executive Director Jennifer B. Dragonette, PsyD, who spearheaded the establishment of our Northern California location in 2018, is fascinated by this topic and how it influences teen and young adult mental health.
-In this Q&A, she explains the concept of epigenetics, the relationship between epigenetics and mental health in teens and young adults, and the treatment modalities that can help heal childhood trauma.
+In this Q&A, Newport Clinical Services Instructor Jennifer B. Dragonette, PsyD, explains the concept of epigenetics, the relationship between epigenetics and mental health in teens and young adults, and the treatment modalities that can help heal childhood trauma.